* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 3. Cover the dish with a damp paper towel or some pierced plastic wrap.

-4. Microwave the dish for 30 seconds at a time, stirring during each break.
+4. Microwave the dish for 30 seconds at a time, stirring during each break, for up to 2 minutes.

 5. Let the risotto rest for a further 30 seconds before serving.